Lumieducation/H5P-Player-Nodejs-library/README.md

 [![Build Status](https://travis-ci.org/Lumieducation/H5P-Nodejs-library.svg?branch=next)](https://travis-ci.org/Lumieducation/H5P-Nodejs-library)

 The H5P-Nodejs-library is a port of the [H5P-PHP-library](https://github.com/h5p/h5p-php-library) for Nodejs.
-Please note that this project is in a very early and experimental stage.
+Please note that this project is in an experimental stage.
 If you have questions or want to contribute, feel free to open issues or pull requests.

 This package provides a framework-agnostic function that returns a promise, which resolves to a string.
 The string is the equivalent to what the H5P-PHP-library would generate and can be integrated via iframe.
 You will also have to serve the H5P-Core-files.

-## How to use
+## Quickstart

+This will show you the very basics on how to use this library.
+For more detailed information and integration-options see the interface-section below.

 ### 1. Provide H5P-Core files and libraries